Robin Hanson: Views

 Tyler Cowen's book Discover Your Inner Economist includes a fairly detailed discussion of Hanson's views:

 Nate Silver, in his book The Signal and the Noise (2012), writes:

-Hanson is credited with originating the concept of the Policy Analysis Market (PAM), a DARPA project to implement a market for betting on future developments in the Middle East.
+Robin Hanson is credited with originating the concept of the Policy Analysis Market (PAM), a DARPA project to implement a market for betting on future developments in the Middle East.
 Hanson has expressed great disappointment in DARPA's cancellation of its related FutureMAP project, and he attributes this to the controversy surrounding the related Total Information Awareness program.
-He also created and supports a proposed system of government called futarchy, where policies would be determined by prediction markets.
+He also created and supports a proposed system of government called futarchy, in which policies would be determined by prediction markets.

-Hanson has also been criticised for his controversial take on the incel movement.
-In 2018 he wrote a blog post appearing to agree with the incel movement's likening of distribution of job opportunities to 'access to sex'.
-He found it puzzling that similar concern had not been shown to incels as to low income individuals.
-Hanson was criticized by some for discussing sex as if it was a commodity.
+In a controversial 2018 blog post on the incel movement, Hanson appeared to agree with the incel movement's likening of the distribution of job opportunities to "access to sex".
+He wrote that he found it puzzling that similar concern had not been shown for incels as for low-income individuals.
+Some journalists, such as Alexandra Scaggs in the Financial Times, criticized Hanson for discussing sex as if it was a commodity.

-Hanson has been criticized on a number of occasions for his writings relating to sexual relationships and women.
-"If you’ve ever heard of George Mason University economist Robin Hanson, there’s a good chance it was because he wrote something creepy," Slate columnist Jordan Weissman wrote in 2018.
-Bloomberg columnist Noah Smith cited a blog post by Hanson comparing cuckoldry to "gentle silent rape" in an article Smith wrote about bias against women in economics, lamenting that there was no retraction and no outcry from fellow economists.
-In the New Yorker, Jia Tolentino described this blog post as a "flippantly dehumanizing thought experiment".
+Hanson has been criticized for his writings relating to sexual relationships and women.
+"If you've ever heard of George Mason University economist Robin Hanson, there's a good chance it was because he wrote something creepy", Slate columnist Jordan Weissman wrote in 2018.
+In an article on bias against women in economics, Bloomberg columnist Noah Smith cited a blog post by Hanson comparing cuckoldry to "gentle silent rape", lamenting that there was no retraction and no outcry from fellow economists.
+In The New Yorker, Jia Tolentino described Hanson's blog post as a "flippantly dehumanizing thought experiment".

 A 2003 article in Fortune examined Hanson's work, noting, among other things, that he is a proponent of cryonics and that his ideas have found some acceptance among extropians on the Internet.
 He has since written extensively on the topic.
 Hanson also coined the term Great Filter, referring to whatever prevents "dead matter" from becoming an expanding and observable intelligent civilization.
 He was motivated to seek his doctorate so that his theories would reach a wider audience.

 Books

-Hanson has written a book, The Age of Em, concerning his views on brain emulation and its eventual impact on society.

-His 2018 book, The Elephant in the Brain, coauthored with Kevin Simler, looked at mental blind spots of society and individuals.
+Hanson has written two books.
+The Age of Em (2016) concerns his views on brain emulation and its eventual impact on society.
+The Elephant in the Brain (2018), coauthored with Kevin Simler, looks at mental blind spots of society and individuals.